Red Mountain L.O.

 Trip Report.

-We decided we had enough time left in the day, after an easy visit to West Myrtle L.O., to visit Sugarloaf Mountain L.O. as well.
-We drove back down FS-37 until we passed Yellowjacket Reservoir and reached the junction with FS-3740.
-FS-3740 has a sign that notes Sugarloaf Mountain L.O. as 5 miles away.
+We decided we had enough time left in the day, after an easy visit to West Myrtle (post), to visit Sugarloaf Mountain as well.
+We drove back down NF-37 until we passed Yellowjacket Reservoir and reached the junction with NF-3740.
+NF-3740 has a sign that notes Sugarloaf Mountain L.O. as 5 miles away.
 The road was basically graded over a scab which made it a bumpy 5 miles to the gate of the lookout.
 It wasn’t a great road to drive on but passable to my Civic with caution.
 We parked near the gate and hiked the remaining 0.64 miles to the summit.
 There was a Forest Service vehicle parked at the top and we were greeted by the fill-in lookout attendant a few minutes later.
 She was very friendly and chatted with us for 30 minutes before returning to work.
 She said she’d been serving in that role for the past 30 years.
-She had previously worked at King Mountain L.O. and Dry Mountain L.O., but Sugarloaf Mountain L.O. was her favorite by far.
+She had previously worked at King Mountain (post) and Dry Mountain (post), but Sugarloaf Mountain was her favorite by far.
 She hoped that once she retired the Forest Service would let her continue to be the fill-in there on the weekends.
 She was disappointed there wasn’t a clearer view to show off the forest to us.
 She also mentioned it made her sad that she had to close the gate to the lookout.
 You could tell she enjoyed interacting with people and sharing her love of the forest with them.
-Unfortunately we forgot to catch her name or what kind of work she does for the Forest Service during the week.
+Unfortunately, we forgot to catch her name or what kind of work she does for the Forest Service during the week.
 We didn’t get invited up to check out the cab, but we assumed this was due to COVID-19 precautions given some comments she made during our visit.
 We enjoyed lunch at the picnic table below the lookout before heading back down the road.
 As we took a last look from the road, the lookout attendant came out to give us a parting wave and good-bye.

 History.